PowerPointLabs/PowerPointLabs-Website/_docs/agenda-lab.md

 ## <a class="anchor-bookmark" id="remove-regenerate-agenda"></a> Removing and Regenerating Agendas

-To remove all traces of an existing agenda, click `Remove Agenda` in the Agenda Lab dropdown.
+To remove all traces of an existing agenda, click `Remove Agenda` in the Agenda dropdown menu.
 Removing the agenda will not affect your other slides.

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/agenda-lab-19.png">